Key takeaways:

 If the above test results suggest that you may have prostate cancer, your medical practitioner will most likely order a prostate biopsy.

-A core needle biopsy will be performed by a urologist to remove small cylinders of prostate tissue.
+A core needle biopsy will be performed by a urologist to remove small cylinders of prostate tissue13.
 The biopsy samples will then be viewed to determine if the cells are cancerous and also to calculate the Gleason Score.
-However, biopsies carry risks.
-It may be best to do a Prostate MRI first.
+Due to the risks that biopsies can carry, it is often recommended to first carry out a prostate MRI.

 Treatment Options for High-Risk Prostate Cancer